Admins / Consultants / RevOps / Sales Cloud

 Planning Your Way

-As mentioned above, all three new objects – the Account Plan, Account Plan Objective, and Account Plan Objective Measure – are available within the Object Manager for you to further configure based on your stakeholder’s requirements.
+As mentioned above, the new objects – Account Plan, Account Plan Objective, Account Plan Objective Measure, Account Plan Objective Measure Relation, and even Action Plan – are available within the Object Manager for you to further configure based on your stakeholder’s requirements and business process.

-Customization, however, does not solely mean creating new fields, validation rules, and customizing layouts.
-Since all three objects also support triggers, this means that, for example, you could easily build a flow to notify the account team from the related account that a new Account Plan has been created.
-The same flow could just as easily update the account fields.
+Customization, however, does not solely mean creating new fields, validation rules, and maybe customizing layouts.
+Since all four objects also support triggers, this means that, for example, you could easily build a flow to notify the account team from the related account that a new Account Plan has been created.
+The same automation could just as easily update the account fields if warranted.

-While we will see the first iteration of Account Plans, as presented above, going live shortly after Winter ‘25, the enhancements will not stop here.
-Improvements to this out-of-the-box feature will continue through the next few releases as well.
+Although we are now seeing a second iteration of Account Plans, the enhancements will not stop here – improvements to this feature will continue through the next few releases as well.
 Please note that the features we will refer to below are subject to change, and you should make all purchasing decisions based on readily available features.

-• Account Research: Allows you to summarize strategic account information and subsequently update the Account Plan with a click of a button.
+• Account Research: will allow you to summarize strategic account information and subsequently update the Account Plan with a click of a button.

 To learn more, check the Dreamforce presentation on Salesforce+.